quamotion/cloud-docs/getting-started/connecting-device-hub.rst

     systemctl stop quamotion-monitoring
     systemctl disable quamotion-monitoring

-Next, let's grant your user access to Docker:
+Next, let's grant your user access to Docker.
+If your user already is a member of the ``docker`` group, you can skip this step.

 .. code:: shell